 And here’s why.

-The debt review process could be your saving grace if you’re struggling to make all your payments on time.
+Debt review could be your saving grace if you’re earning an income and struggling to make all your payments on time.

 Once you’re under debt review: